Bruck-Sheferaw0/Snake-Game/README.md

 <h1>Description</h1>
 <p> Welcome to my Project.
 This is the simple and classic Snake Game developed by Bruck Sheferaw.
-The snake game is one of the earliest and most popular games in hummanity.
+The snake game is one of the earliest and most popular games in humanity.
 I hope you enjoy the game! </p>
 <h1> Specifications </h1>
 <ul>
   <li>100% Python language</li>